nevendyulgerov/react-fidelity-ui/README.md

 }
 ```

-All `fidelity-ui` components follow this pattern for their html markup:
+For consistency, all `fidelity-ui` components follow this pattern for their html markup:

 ```jsx
 <div data-component="{component-name}">